top of page

 801-557-4715

-On January 1, 2018 Jeff was sworn in as President of the UTAH AFL-CIO where he will continue to work with the Utah State Legislature, City and County municipalities, by reaching across the isles to ensure that the rights of Utah Working Families are heard.
+Jeff Worthington was sworn in as President of the UTAH AFL-CIO On January 1, 2018, where he continues to work with the Utah State Legislature, City and County municipalities, by reaching across the isles to ensure that the rights of Utah Working Families are heard.

 For 39 years Jeff Worthington worked as a Locomotive Engineer for the Union Pacific Railroad.
 He was also an Operation Lifesaver Presenter and sat on numerous Safety Committees.
 Jeff spent his entire railroad career Representing Locomotive Engineers as a Legislative Representative and then as the Brotherhood of Locomotive Engineers Utah State Legislative Board Chairman.
 As Chairman of the Utah State Legislative Board, Jeff also sat on the National Association of State Legislative Board Chairmen (NASLBC), headquartered in Washington D.C.
 Jeff worked diligently and was very passionate and determined to represent the rights of the working men and women that he represented...